 Leaf area index, or LAI, is used to measure the amount of foliage in canopies.
-It is determined by the coverage of leaves per unit of ground surface.
+It is determined by the coverage of leaves per unit of the ground surface.
 Or in simpler terms, LAI measures how many layers of leaves are found in a m2 of surface.

 What does the leaf area index tell us?

 Leaf area index is used to gauge the amount of photosynthesizing biomass.
 Making it a great proxy for understanding the flow of water, nutrients and carbon in an ecosystem.
 It also helps with adjusting humidity and temperature control systems in greenhouses and growing facilities.

 On a global scale, LAI is used in climate models to learn about processes affecting the entire ecosystem and atmosphere such as radiation uptake, precipitation, and energy conversion.

 How to measure LAI

-Direct methods require physical collection of leaves.
+Direct methods require a physical collection of leaves.
 In deciduous species, this is relatively easy.
 Traps are set on the ground to collect the falling leaves and may then be measured using a leaf area meter or an image scanner.

-Use of direct methods in non-deciduous plants is destructive, as leaves need to be harvested.
-In crops, however, direct methods are widely applied post harvest.
+The use of direct methods in non-deciduous plants is destructive, as leaves need to be harvested.
+In crops, however, direct methods are widely applied post-harvest.

 Indirect methods to estimate LAI use hemispherical photography, also known as canopy or fisheye photography.
 This is a photograph taken upwards, from below the canopy.
 The image may then be analyzed using different methods to determine the LAI of the photographed area.
-There is a variety of equipment which does so automatically.
+There is a variety of equipment that does so automatically.

 Indirect measurements of leaf area index are prone to inaccuracies and tend to slightly underestimate the true LAI.

 Why should LAI be measured in a greenhouse?